muadh-hudji/OccupationOfPalestine/README.md

 ### The page on different screen sizes
 - Media queries is added to make the page suitable for different screen sizes:
+    - For x-large to large screen size begins from 1470px and down
     - For large to medium screen size begins from 1200px and down
     - For medium to small screen size begins from 850px and down
-    - for small to mini screen size begins from 646px and down
+    - For small to mini screen size begins from 646px and down

 ### Manual Test